 A national demolition and environmental services contractor generating approximately $100M in annual revenue, operating across:

-They manage everything required to dismantle, remove, and clear a jobsite — including:
+They manage the equipment, waste, hauling, and jobsite logistics required to dismantle, remove, and clear complex sites, including:

 Their annual equipment and logistics spend ranged from $3M–$5M.

-Despite having experienced superintendents and equipment coordinators, the organization faced four recurring problems.
+Even with experienced superintendents and equipment coordinators, the company faced four recurring execution problems.

 There was no real-time internal system confirming: